kamtxatka/Final-Fight-Tribute/README.md

 You can find the latest release [here](https://github.com/kamtxatka/Final-Fight-Tribute)

-And a 2min gameplay showing how the game works:
+And a 2min gameplay showing how the game works [here](https://www.youtube.com/watch?v=2z8EKADzXZM&feature=youtu.be)